nymea/nymea-wiki/Discovery.md

 # UPnP

 The guhd server can be discovered in the local network by using the **UPnP 1.1** ([Universal Plug and Play](https://en.wikipedia.org/wiki/Universal_Plug_and_Play)) network discovery.
-The server will present it self as [UPnP Basic](http://upnp.org/specs/basic/basic1/) device according to the following specifications:
+The server will present it self as [UPnP Basic 1.0](http://upnp.org/specs/basic/basic1/) device according to the following specifications:

 http://upnp.org/specs/basic/UPnP-basic-Basic-v1-Device.pdf